ad1tyaaa/100days/round-1.md

 **Progress :** Did Dynamic Memory Allocation again, and, also revised Pointers, and solved problems from it.

 **Final Thoughts :** I redid Dynamic Memory Allocation, and revised Pointers again.
 I think I am going to revise it again.

+## day 42 : 14 November 2023

+**Progress :** Did lecture on Macros, Global variables, Default Arguments, etc.

+**Final Thoughts :** I finished the lecture that contains small topics like Global Variables, Macros, Default Arguments, etc. I will be doing a revision of Pointer and then move to Recursions.